ORIGINAL FRANCES DIMENSIONS

 SAIL AREA/DISP RATIO: 15.16

 The FRANCES is one of recent history’s most famous cruising designs.
 Over 200 of the small yachts are now sailing, and they are well loved wherever they voyage.
 I decided to design this small but capable cruising boat in 1974.
 My boat was flush-decked, and I cruised it from Maine to Rhode Island.
-A more ambitious one is on its second circumnavigation!
+Another (LA LUZ) is halfway through a circumnavigation!
 Many of the sisterships added a small house for full headroom, and a variety of sailplans have been fitted.
 FRANCESes were built in fiberglass by Morris Yachts in America and Victoria Marine in the U.K. Quite a few fine examples were custom built of cold-moulded wood using the WEST system.

 I often ponder what it might be about the FRANCES design that makes it so popular.
 I think it must be the aesthetics first and foremost.
 It has the look of a boat that could take on the world.
 But the real surprise is how well it sails.
 Half of her weight is ballast, and it is made of lead.
 So despite her very shallow draft she is reasonably stable and surprisingly fast.
 Of the various rigs the ones with larger headsails and smaller mainsails proved to be the faster and more weatherly, at the expense of more work trimming, of course.